What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 For the record, foot reflexology is not a replacement for medical treatment.
 It's another activity that can help with your health and feeling good, much like diet and exercise.
 You know ... all the good stuff!

 You'll probably see something called 'foot reflexology massage' too.
-From what we can tell that isn't a totally accurate term.
-You're either getting reflexology treatments using focused pressure on specific parts of your foot or you're getting a foot massage (new window).
-Some practitioners blend the two different forms together in their own ways.
-Sort of a 'different strokes for different practitioner folks' thing!
+That's not a totally accurate term.
+You're either getting reflexology treatments (focused pressure on specific parts of your foot) or you're getting a foot massage.
+Some practitioners blend the two different forms together in their own ways and call it what they will.
 Try both if you encounter them.
 You decide which one you like the best.

 Here's a brief clip with Rhonda Funes, a leading California-based instructor and practitioner of reflexology.
 Just click on the picture area to start (and stop).

 There.
 Did that help a bit?
 We sure hope so.
 It's one of the best foot reflexology videos we've been able to find for you.
-If you're interested in learning more, you can get the complete DVD here at Massage Tools.
+You can get the complete DVD here at Massage Tools.

 (these are the same folks we recommend on our Foot Massage page for foot massage equipment too.
 They are very deserving of their 5 Star Customer Service Rating with Yahoo!
 Great folks!)